Find your way with our blog

 Pay yourself — the right way

-You can also take an annual wage (or a once-a-year bonus) and claim it as a wage — you’ll just need to make a CPP payment by the 15th of the month following your year-end.
-For example, if your year-end is September 30, make that CPP payment by October 15.
+You can also take an annual wage (or a once-a-year bonus) and claim it as a wage — you’ll need to make a CPP payment by the 15th of the month following your year-end.
+For example, if your year-end is Sept.
+30, make that CPP payment by Oct.
+15.

-Recap: What not to do when tracking your expenses
+Recap: what not to do when tracking your expenses

 • Don’t send and receive hundreds of Interac e-Transfers without any backup or way to identify what they’re for.
 Download this history every six months.